 Smell: Creamy Vanilla, Honey, Malty Biscuit & Fudge.
 Green Fruits & cut Grass.

 Taste: Butterscotch, Caramel & Toffee, gentle Cinnamon Spice, Milk Chocolate and a touch of Oak.
 Water brings some Citrus notes with Raspberry and some additional Spice.

-Value for Money: There are desperately few Speyside distilleries which bottle at a standard 46%, so any new release which takes that approach will be welcomed by me, especially when it comes at less than £40 a bottle.
+Thoughts: There are desperately few Speyside distilleries that bottle at a standard 46%, so any new release that takes that approach will be welcomed by me, especially when it comes at less than £40 a bottle.

-Still, lack of complexity aside, there is a ton of flavour, the whisky comes bottled at higher strength and it is very well priced.
-Those details combine to make the GlenAllachie 12 year old perhaps one of the most exciting new arrivals in the Speyside category for quite some time.
+Still, that aside, there is good intensity to the flavour and it comes bottled at higher strength and is very well priced.
+Those things combined make the new GlenAllachie range one of the most exciting developments in the Speyside category for quite some time.